-Subgroup analyses of EHSRE study data also allow for the examination of how EHS participation impacts different groups of children, such as those categorized by race/ethnicity, by demographic risk factors, viii and by program approach.
+Subgroup analyses of EHSRE study data also allow for the examination of how EHS participation impacts different groups of children, such as those categorized by race/ethnicity, by demographic risk factors,^x and by program approach.
 These analyses control for a large number of potential confounding factors but should still be interpreted with a degree of caution because participants were not randomized based on child and family characteristics or to specific program approaches.

-In the EHSRE study, programs used three approaches to serve children and families: center-based programs, which served children directly through center-based early care and learning services; home-based programs, which served families through home visits and focused on improving parenting skills and parent-child relationships; and mixed-approach programs, which served some viii Race and ethnicity subgroups included Black, non-Hispanic; White, non-Hispanic, and Hispanic.
+^x Race and ethnicity subgroups included Black, non-Hispanic; White, non-Hispanic, and Hispanic.
 Demographic risk in this study was measured by five factors: teenage parent status, single parent status, parent not employed or in school, parent receiving cash assistance, and parent has not completed high school (measured at program entry).
 In studies E, J, N, and S, children/families are considered low risk if they had 0 to 2 risk factors, moderate risk if they had 3 risk factors, and high risk if they had 4 or 5 risk factors.
 In study I, risk groupings are slightly different: low risk is defined as 0 to 1 risk factors, and moderate risk is defined as 2 to 3 risk factors.
 This creates some discrepancies between the findings in studies I and N, but results are reported according to low-, moderate-, and high-risk groups, as classified in the studies.

-families through the center-based model and other families through the home-based model.
-Study authors recommend that differences in impacts by program approach between the EHS and control groups be interpreted as "the effectiveness of [a] program approach for programs that adopted that approach, given their community contexts and eligible populations" (p.
-95).
+In the EHSRE study, programs used three approaches to serve children and families: center-based programs, which served children directly through center-based early care and learning services; home-based programs, which served families through home visits and focused on improving parenting skills and parent-child relationships; and mixed-approach programs, which served some families through the center-based model and other families through the home-based model.^{xi,I} Study authors recommend that differences in impacts by program approach between the EHS and control groups be interpreted as "the effectiveness of [a] program approach for programs that adopted that approach, given their community contexts and eligible populations" (p.
+95).^E

 Although the generalizability of the subgroup analyses is limited, understanding how EHS affects diverse groups of children and families is critical for understanding program effectiveness, and these analyses suggest that program impacts associated with EHS participation do vary by child and family characteristics, as well as program model.